OlivierLaflamme/Cheatsheet-God/README.md

 Here's what you do:

+1. Create Issue Request lable as `enhancement`
-1. Fork this repository
+2. Fork this repository
-2. Push some code to your fork
+3. Push some code to your fork
-3. Come back to this repository and open a PR
+4. Come back to this repository and open a PR
-4. After some review, get that PR merged to master
+5. After some review, get that PR merged to master
-5. Make sure to credit yourself!
+6. Make sure to update Issue Request so that I can credit you!
 You ROCK!

-Feel free to also open an issue with any requests!
+Feel free to also open an issue with any questions, help wanted, or requests!

 ## Acknowledgments

-* Hat tip to anyone who ever contributed
+* Hat tip to anyone who ever contributed :shipit:

 &nbsp;
--> Much thanks to MrTsRex for Cheatsheet_Windows.txt &nbsp;
+-> Much thanks to [MrTsRex](https://github.com/MrTsRex) for Cheatsheet_Windows.txt enumerating Windows version vulnerabilities
+&nbsp;

+&nbsp;
+-> Much thanks to [susmithaaa](https://github.com/susmithaaa) for his contribution to Cheatsheet_PenTesting.txt password attacks section
+&nbsp;

 * Inspiration: Making a cheatsheet god would be proud of using.